 B.M.Ed.
 Stephen F. Austin State University

-Cesar Montelongo is entering his third year as an assistant director at Kennemer Middle School.
+Cesar Montelongo is entering his fourth year as an assistant director at Kennemer Middle School.
 He teaches beginner woodwind classes at Daniel Intermediate, is in charge of the Symphonic III ensemble at Kennemer, assists with the Symphonic I and Symphonic II bands, and assist with the high school marching band.
 Prior to beginning his teaching career, Mr. Montelongo was a student teacher in Birdville Independent School District at Haltom High School and Watauga Middle School, where he was mentored by Donnie Hull and Jason Finnels.

 Growing up in Arlington, TX, Mr. Montelongo was principal clarinetist of his high school’s top ensemble, held the principal clarinet chair during the Arlington Youth Symphony’s inaugural year, and performed with the Mansfield Wind Symphony under published composer William Owens.
 While at SFA, Mr. Montelongo performed as principal clarinetist of the Wind Ensemble under the direction of Mr. Fred J. Allen, was drum major of The Lumberjack Marching Band under Dr. David Campo and Dr. Tamey Anglley, performed in the Orchestra of the Pines, and won a concerto competition allowing him to perform as a guest soloist with the Orchestra of the Pines.
 Mr. Montelongo has performed all over Texas as well as New York.
 In the summer, Mr. Montelongo assists in teaching the drum major camp held at SFA.

 Sarah Chang - Assistant Director, Kennemer